srngx/two-tier-flask-project/README.md

 Before you begin, make sure you have the following installed:

+- Git
 - Docker
-- Git (optional, for cloning the repository)
+- Docker Compose

 ## Setup